 1.4.5.5.3 Participation in the simulated Specific Invitation is mandatory and is a condition for the Bidder’s participation in the Online Dynamic Specific Invitation.

-1.4.5.5.4 If the Administrator of the Tender decides to revise a given detail in the rules of the Specific Invitation and said revision, in his or her opinion, has the effect of changing the conduct of the Specific Invitation significantly, he or she may announce the performance of an additional simulated Specific Invitation.
+1.4.5.5.4 If the Administrator of the Tender decides to revise a given detail in the rules of the Specific Invitation and if said revision, in his or her opinion, has the effect of changing the conduct of the Specific Invitation significantly, he or she may announce the performance of an additional simulated Specific Invitation.
 In such a case, the rules set forth above shall apply with the required changes.

 1.4.6 Sole bid